Junecran/MA1805-InteractiveProject2025/README.md

 - I designed the game with a modern, clean aesthetic to reinforce its connection to the online world.
 The user interface, colour palette, and fonts draw inspiration from contemporary search engines such as Google.
 The maze style is primarily influenced by the 'dinosaur no wifi game.'

-- While the Dinosaur game uses mainly shades of grey, I incorporated bolder colours to help players distinguish between different characters and features.
+- While the 'Dinosaur game' uses mainly shades of grey, I incorporated bolder colours to help players distinguish between different characters and features.

 - I kept the player and enemy models simple due to the maze's size and complexity, so as not to distract from the goal.